Student Spotlight: Michelle O'Halloren

 Michelle O’Halloren first attended College of DuPage in 1984 but didn't finish.
 More than 20 years later she returned to study Nursing, and she couldn’t be happier.

 “I decided to return to COD because I wanted to finish what I had started 25 years ago,” she said.
 “I knew that the best value for my money would be at a community college, and COD has an excellent reputation for its Nursing program.
 And, my husband is a nursing graduate from COD!”

-O'Halloren knew she wanted to be a nurse but, as she explained, "life just kept getting in the way."
-Thankfully, in 2008, her initial advisor at COD set high goals for her.
-Every semester since, she has called him with updates on her progress.
+O’Halloren knew she wanted to be a nurse but, as she explained, “life just kept getting in the way.”
+Thankfully, her initial adviser at COD set high goals for her.
+Every semester since, she called him with updates on her progress.

 “These really made an enormous difference for me and my family,” she said.
 “My husband had been laid off at work and the timing of the scholarship couldn’t have been better.
 It was a blessing and a true answer to many prayers so that I could attend school.”

-"As an older, returning student, I was nervous about what my abilities would be and questioned if I could meet the demands of attending classes, studying and family.
-I really have enjoyed meeting so many new people and I have continued to foster those relationships, even though I've completed my prerequisites.
-It will be a huge accomplishment for me to finally finish what I started here so long ago."
+“As an older, returning student, I was nervous about what my abilities would be and questioned if I could meet the demands of attending classes, studying and family.
+I really enjoyed meeting so many new people at College of DuPage and I have continued to foster those relationships.
+It was a huge accomplishment for me to finally finish what I started here so long ago.”

 College of DuPage